Progressive Betting Systems for Craps

 • The progression ends after three wins.

-To describe the Paroli system more clearly, let’s take $10 as our original betting unit and place it on an even-money bet such as the Pass Line.
-If the shooter throws a 7, we instantly win and double our bet to $20.
-If this bet wins, the next wager becomes $40 – when it wins, we double once again to $80.
-Here, the progression ends and even if this wager wins, we must start the system from the beginning.
-Of course, every time we lose, we return to the initial bet and start all over.
+To illustrate the Paroli system, let’s take $10 as our betting unit and place it on an even-money bet such as the Pass Line.
+If the shooter throws a 7, we instantly win and double our stake to $20.
+If this bet wins, the next wager becomes $40; when it wins, we double once again to $80.
+At this point the progression ends, and even if the $80 wager wins, we must restart the system.
+Of course, every time we lose, we return to the initial bet and start over.

 Reverse Labouchere System

-The essence of this method clearly shows in its name – a positive progression, it is basically the opposite of the negative Labouchere system.
-Players who decide to use it will start the progression by writing down a sequence of numbers that would be the base for their bets.
-If we take the Labouchere sequence from above, we have 1-1-2-3-2-1 but how is it different from the original system?
+The essence of this method is evident in its name – as a positive progression, it is the opposite of the negative Labouchere system.
+Players begin by writing down a sequence of numbers that will serve as the basis for their bets.
+Using the sequence 1-1-2-3-2-1, how does this version differ from the original?

-• Players add the first and the last number from the sequence to have the size of the first bet.
+• Players add the first and the last number in the sequence to determine the size of the first bet.

 • After a win, they add their current bet to the right end of the progression.